valentinradu/WhiteRaccoon/README.md

 THE SOFTWARE.

-Usage
+# General notes

-You can use WhiteRaccoon in one of two ways.
-Either make a simple request or add several requests to a queue.
+You can use WhiteRaccoon to interact with FTP servers in one of two ways: either make a simple request and send it right away to the FTP server or add several requests to a queue and the queue will send them one by one in the order in which they were added.

+WhiteRaccoon supports the following FTP operations:
+*Download file
+*Upload file (if the file is already on the server the delegate will be asked if the file can be overwritten) *Delete file
+*Delete directory (only if the directory is empty) *Create directory
+*List directory contents (returns an array of dictionaries, each of the dictionaries has the keys described [here](http://developer.apple.com/library/mac/documentation/CoreFoundation/Reference/CFFTPStreamRef/Reference/reference.html#//apple_ref/doc/c_ref/kCFFTPResourceMode)

+# Simple usage

+## Download file

-Queue usage
+# Queue usage

-Here is how you can use a a queue to create a directory and then add a image in it.
+Here is how you can use a queue request to create a directory and then add an image in it.

-- upload
+`- upload
 {

     //we alloc and init the our request queue